Home plate icon

 In terms of the playing field, the only significant asymmetry is in center field, where the main wall is angled about six degrees clockwise, so that the corner on the right side of center field is less distant (398 feet, not marked above) than the corner on the left side.
 In addition, the "bleacher" section juts out several feet from the left field wall; the distance to the left bend (also not marked) is 385 feet.
 Except in center field, the outfield dimensions closely resemble those of Shibe Park, being fairly cozy, and the same goes for the shape of foul territory and the grandstand itself, full of 45-degree angles.
 (The outfield dimensions of Veterans Stadium are nearly identical as well, and Philadelphia probably has the most historical consistency in that regard of all major league teams.)
 The bullpens are situated behind the wedge-shaped extremity of the right-center field lower deck, and partly covered by the second deck.
 A warm-up pitcher could get hit on the head by a home run without any warning!

-Because of the huge number of home runs, the left field wall was moved back slightly prior to the 2006 season, raising the marked (not actual) distance to the left center field from 369 to 374 feet.
-This extended the existing small diagonal portion of the fence in the left field corner into fair territory.
-Also, a small plexiglass shield was installed on top of that wall, raising the effective height slightly.
+Because of the huge number of home runs, the left field wall was moved back slightly prior to the 2006 season, raising the marked distance to the left center field from 369 to 374 feet.
+(Going by the standard definition of the power alley, the current distance would be about 360 feet.)
+As a result, the small diagonal portion of the wall in the left field corner was extended into fair territory.
 The right field wall, where the out-of-town scoreboards are, is still slightly higher than in left field.
+On January 2, 2012, Citizens Bank Park was the site of the National Hockey League's annual "Winter Classic," as the Philadelphia Flyers hosted the New York Rangers.

 SOURCES: Lowry (2006); Pastier (2007); Phillies 2005 official team magazine